 Variables

-The outcome/dependent variable was specific OFIs identified by the M&M-team at the Karolinska University hospital.
+The outcome/ was specific OFIs identified by the M&M-conference at the Karolinska University hospital.
 The OFIs were further grouped into 5 categories of improvement similar to Teixeria et al (20) and O’Reilly (19), presented in Table 2.
 Preventable death was included as an OFI for patients passing within 30 days after trauma.
 The OFI included deaths that assessed as preventable or potentially preventable at conference.
 Finally, “no OFI”, was included in cases where no OFIs were identified at conference.
 Only the dominating OFI from conference was counted, each patient was thus only presented once.